scenty/OPEN-OHC/README.md

-# :ocean: OPEN-OHC :satellite:
+# :ocean::ocean: OPEN-OHC :satellite::satellite:
 Ocean Projection and Extension neural Network (OPEN) by Dr. Wenfang Lu, Fuzhou University (:e-mail:luwf@fzu.edu.cn), and colleagues.
+Please feel free to contact :smirk:!

 # Introduction
 The code is for pre-processing, training, testing, and visualization of OPEN-OHC dataset.